There are four types of deductible non-business taxes:

 - State, local and foreign real estate taxes

 - State, and local personal property taxes, and

 - State and local general sales taxes

 To be deductible, the tax must be imposed on you and must have been paid during your tax year.
-Tables are available to determine your state and local general sales tax amount.
-Refer to the Form 1040, Schedule A Instructions for more information.
-Taxes may be claimed only as an itemized deduction on Form 1040, Schedule A (PDF).
+Taxes may be claimed only as an itemized deduction on Form 1040, Schedule A (PDF), Itemized Deductions.